GSK to partner with venture capital firm for drug discovery

-GlaxoSmithKline said on Monday it will partner with venture capitalists Avalon Ventures in a deal worth up to $495 million to fund as many as 10 drug-discovery startup companies over the next three years.
+GlaxoSmithKline (GSK.L) said on Monday it will partner with venture capitalists Avalon Ventures in a deal worth up to $495 million (£323.66 million) to fund as many as 10 drug-discovery startup companies over the next three years.

 GSK will provide financing and technical support to startups established by Avalon Ventures and will have first rights on buying each new company, GSK spokeswoman Melinda Stubbee said.